-Many manufacturers still record data on whiteboards and clipboards.
+Many organizations still record data on whiteboards and clipboards.
 They still process their data in Microsoft Office.

 We’ve written about the historical and industry-specific barriers that contribute to slow technological adoption.
-But the question remains: why do manufacturers still use Excel?
+But the question remains: why do organizations still use Excel?

 Here, we’ll show that there’s a better way.

 Why Manufacturers Use Excel